Finer-Things/Grading-Script/README.md

 Script for compiling multiple csv files with grade data and an updated registrar list in them.
 The files are merged into a single data frame, the columns are cleaned and sorted, and grades are computed.
 A detailed spreadsheet is saved as a CSV file, and leaner version is saved as a CSV file to be uploaded to the registrar.

 ## gradingfunctions.py
 This is a file meant to store all of the functions used in the grading script.
-The original version had just spaghetti code and friends of mine had no desire to read that.
+The original version of the grading script had just spaghetti code and friends of mine had no desire to read that.
+This should hopefully make things look a lot cleaner.

 ## Scatter Plot Visualizations Script.ipynb
-This was just me having some fun trying to find visual correlations between various features and the grade outcome.
-There are a lot more visualizations, some that I made during the quarter and many others.
-I'll upload them when they are more organized and don't just look like a hodge-podge of visualizations.
+This was just me having some fun trying to find visual correlations between various features and student grades.
+There are a lot more visualizations, some that I made during the quarter and many others that look cool but aren't at all organized.
+I'll upload them when I have a set I'm happy with and they don't just look like a hodge-podge of visualizations.